Trump easing offshore drilling safety rules from Deepwater

 “We’re more open to invention,” Scott Angelle, a safety regulator at the Interior Department, told the crowd.
 “We tell them what to do,” he said.
 “How they do it is up to them.”

-Officials estimate the Trump administration revisions will save the oil industry more than $1.5 billion over the next 10 years.
+Officials estimate the Trump administration revisions will save the oil industry over $1.5 billion over the next 10 years.

 Governors and lawmakers from both Republican- and Democratic-led states have fought the Trump administration’s plans for expanded offshore drilling.
 And a federal judge ruled last month that President Donald Trump had exceeded his authority when he ordered that the Arctic and parts of the Atlantic be opened to oil and gas development.